Preksha369/email_classifier/README.md

 * Do **not** commit your `ngrok` auth token to public repositories.
 * The public URL changes every time you run the notebook.
+* The original dataset used in this project is not included in the repository due to confidentiality.
+To test or run the project, please use your own dataset with a similar structure, or create a sample dataset with columns like "email" and "type" representing the email content and its category respectively.

 ---